YunoHost-Apps/akkoma_ynh/README.md

 ## Customization

 This application come with the default frontend (Pleroma FE) and admin interface pre-installed and activated.
-There is also the Mangane front-end who is installed but not active.
+There is also the Mangane front-end who is installed but not actived.
+Mangane is likely to be activated by default in the future.
 Note that you can choose other _alternative public interfaces_  (Brutaldon, Fedi FE...) or even provide a custom one.

 **Mastodon frontend:** if you installed the Mastodon FE package (from CLI or Admin interface) you can have access to an alternate user interface, similar the Mastodons or Glitch frontend.
 This frontend live alongside the default Pleroma FE: to access just add `/web` at the end of your instance domain (eg. `akkoma.domain.tld/web`).